Dr Steve Brown

 - Ceramics & Glass

-Dr Steve Brown is Senior Research Associate working in the School of Materials on the Ceramics & Glass programme.
+Dr Steve Brown is Senior Research Associate working in the School of Arts & Humanities on the Ceramics & Glass programme.
 Dr Brown has taught as a visiting lecturer at the College since 2003, supporting students interested in combining image form and materials.
 Having recently worked in collaboration with the Victoria and Albert Museum on a restoration project, Brown’s current project – ‘Extending the Potential for the Digitally Printed Ceramic Surface’ – is in collaboration with companies within the UK ceramic industry.

 With a 14-year background as a commercial textile printer, Brown returned to education in 1998 to study a BA as Designer Maker at Plymouth University, after which he went on to complete his MA and, a few years later, his PhD, both at the RCA.Show more